-My paper "Disagreement about logic from a pluralist perspective" has been accepted for publication in Philosophical Studies.
+My paper "Disagreement about logic from a pluralist perspective" has just been published in Philosophical Studies.
 In the paper, I argue that it is hard, if not impossible, to formulate an interesting version of logical pluralism when relying on a semantic implementation of the intuitive notion of rivalry between logics.
-In particular, I focus … Continue reading Paper accepted in “Philosophical Studies”
+In particular, I focus on … Continue reading Paper published in “Philosophical Studies”

 Exciting news: The Philosophical Quarterly just published my paper on non-normative logical pluralism and the normativity objection!
 In the paper, I argue that recent attempts to save certain forms of logical pluralism from the so-called normativity objection (aka the collapse argument) by claiming that logic is not normative are not successful.
 The paper is now … Continue reading Paper published in “The Philosophical Quarterly”